 On October 20, 2021, the Company completed an acquisition of WideOrbit's digital audio streaming technology and the related assets and operations of WideOrbit Streaming for approximately \$40.0 million (the "WideOrbit Streaming Acquisition"), which included certain employees.
 The assets acquired included \$31.5 million of developed technology and \$8.0 million of intangible licenses.
 The Company determined this acquisition was a business combination.
 The Company will operate WideOrbit Streaming under the name AmperWave ("AmperWave").
 The Company funded this acquisition through a draw on its revolving credit facility (the "Revolver").
-Based upon the timing of the WideOrbit Streaming Acquisition, the Company's consolidated financial statements for the year ended December 31, 2021, reflect the results of AmperWave for the portion of the period after the completion of the WideOrbit Streaming Acquisition.
-The Company's consolidated financial statements for the years ended December 31, 2020 and 2019 do not reflect the results of AmperWave.
+The Company's consolidated financial statements for the year ended December 31, 2022 reflect the results of AmperWave and based upon the timing of the WideOrbit Streaming Acquisition, the Company's consolidated financial statements for the year ended December 31, 2021, reflect the results of AmperWave for the portion of the period after the completion of the acquisition.
+The Company's consolidated financial statements for the year ended December 31, 2020 do not reflect the results of AmperWave.